Boy who raised alarm on doomed Korean ferry had no time to call parents

 "I DON'T MIND DYING"

-When the smaller ferry reached the scene of the tragedy, all the parents rushed to the right side to look for Sewol's capsized hull, obscured by mist, causing the smaller boat to list as well, with waves splashing the deck, the witness said.
+When the smaller ferry reached the scene of the tragedy, the capsized hull obscured by mist, all the parents rushed to the right side of the boat to look, causing it to list, with waves splashing the deck, the witness said.

 "Move to the left," a crew member shouted through a loud speaker.
 "We need to have balance."